BlockDevsUnited/l-earn/README.md

 To help people earn cash by completing tutorials, and subsequently, spread knowledge about crypto-currencies, blockchain development, and web3 protocols.

+## Participate

+To participate in our learn and earn program, join our telegram group!  https://t.me/learn_and_earn_crypto.
+We will ask you to study Lessons 1 and 2, and give you a test via telegram message.
+If you pass, you will receive the reward :)

 ## Usage

 Run your own build of the Learn and Earn landing page.
 Feel free to make pull requests to improve on what's here.
 This landing page was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).